 19 – GoLinks

 This is a great information management platform that you don’t have to be a database expert to navigate.
-It allows users to create and share intuitive, memorable links to the enterprise’s most important resources.
+It lets users create and share intuitive, memorable links to the enterprise’s most important resources.

 20 – Zendesk